The following professionals lent their expertise to this article:

 Behavioral Health Counseling

-Behavioral health can be thought of as a subset of the larger mental health field, focusing on mental health disorders that result from an individual’s behavioral issues.
-Students opting for the behavioral health counseling specialization develop foundational skills to identify damaging behaviors and apply proper techniques for the elimination or modification of those behaviors.
+Behavioral health is a subset of the larger mental health field that focuses on disorders resulting from an individual’s behavioral issues.
+Students opting for the behavioral health counseling specialization develop foundational skills to identify damaging behaviors and apply proper techniques for their elimination or modification.

 Adult Mental Health